Berlusconi associates accused over underage prostitution

 She was "an integral part" of a system of paid sex at the parties involving a large number of young women, many of whom lived in apartments owned by Berlusconi in Milan, he said.

 While Fede and Mora were accused of recruiting El Mahroug and others, Minetti, who stepped down last year as a regional councillor for Berlusconi's People of Freedom party in Milan, was accused of managing the young women's activities.
-(Writing by James Mackenzie; editing by Andrew Roche)
+(Writing by James Mackenzie; editing by Mark Heinrich)